-- 11.6.29 The baseline human health receptors likely to interact with the Facility, which are located within the Study Area for the construction stage of the Facility, are construction workers and the general public.
-The general public is considered to be represented by commercial workers from adjacent industrial units, people visiting the household waste recycling centre, and local residents located within the Study Area. - 11.6.30 For the operational stage of the Facility, maintenance workers were considered under the same parameters as construction workers, and additional human health receptors were considered in line with the proposed operational requirements and staffing.
-Further details on human health receptors are outlined within Chapter 22 Health Impact Assessment.
+- 11.6.29 The baseline human health receptors likely to interact with the Facility during the construction stage of the Facility are construction workers and the general public.
+The general public is considered to be represented by commercial workers from adjacent industrial units, people visiting the household waste recycling centre, and local residents located within the study area. - 11.6.30 For the operational stage of the Facility the human health receptors would be maintenance workers vising the Facility, the staff required to operate the Facility and the general public as identified above.
+Further details on human health receptors are outlined within Chapter 22 Health.
 All human health receptors were considered to be of high sensitivity for the purpose of this assessment.